How software testing is done

 - Software Tester

-Testers are involved at the quality assurance stage, conducting automated and manual tests to ascertain whether or not the software is fit for purpose and to remove any issues before it is deployed to everyday users.
+Testers are involved at the quality assurance stage.
+They conduct automated and manual tests to ascertain whether or not the software is fit for purpose.
+This then also allows for the removal of any issues before it is deployed to everyday users.

 - Software Developer

-Typically, these evaluate and analyse the needs of the users before designing, testing, and developing software that will meet those needs.
+Typically, these evaluate and analyse the needs of the users.
+They then design, develop and often test software that will meet those needs.

 - Project Lead / Manager

-Responsible for planning and directing a project, ensuring that time deadlines are met and budgets successfully adhered to, all within the initial scope.
+Responsible for planning and directing a project.
+Project leads ensure that time deadlines are met and budgets successfully adhered to.
+This is all completed within the initial scope.

 - End User